The warm scent of Lundberg Wild Blend Rice cooking tells me that fall is here.

-So Wild Blend Rice is mostly whole grain rice plus wild rice.
+So Wild Blend Rice is mostly whole grain rices plus wild rice.
 In fact wild rice is not really rice but a grain harvested from several types of grasses, and it’s Minnesota’s State Grain.
 I am sorry to say that North Carolina has no State Grain.

 Since Wild Blend Rice is an important ingredient in Turkey Stuffing Bread, our freezer holds packets of cooked rice ready to add to the bread.
 Wild Blend Rice does take a while to cook (more than an hour in a rice cooker set on Brown Rice) so we began cooking Wild Blend Rice in the Instant Pot.
 After consulting various websites and doing our own research, we settled on these directions.

 2 cups Lundberg Wild Blend Rice

 2 cups water (far less than the Wild Blend Rice package calls for)

 1/2 teaspoon salt